PostgreSQL#

 Lagoon adaptions#

-The default exposed port of postgres containers is port 5432
+The default exposed port of Postgres containers is port 5432

 .

-To allow Lagoon to select the best way to run the postgres container, use lagoon.type: postgres
+To allow Lagoon to select the best way to run the Postgres container, use lagoon.type: postgres

 - this allows DBaaS operator to provision a cloud database if available in the cluster.
 Use lagoon.type: postgres-single

-to specifically request postgres in a container.
+to specifically request Postgres in a container.
 Persistent storage is always provisioned for postgres containers at /var/lib/postgresql/data.

 postgres: